sharontherese/sharon-kabel/content/grand-jury-report/index.md

 +++
 gallery1 = [""]
 text = ""
-title = "2018 PA Grant Jury Report" toggle = false aliases = [
+title = "Summary of the 2018 PA Grant Jury Report" toggle = false aliases = [
     "/projects/grand-jury-report",
 ]

 +++

-# Summary of the 2018 PA Grant Jury Report

 This document summarizes and visualize key selections from the 1,000+ pages of the 2018 P.A.
 Grand Jury Report.